MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 - Filter messages
 - Opt-in to receive a weekly digest of messages in email, to make sure you never miss an important post.

-#### Set your Message center preferences using the new admin center
+#### Use the new admin center to set your Message center preferences

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).